Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Emma Nixon - Development Manager

-Theo began volunteering with Family Drug Support from 2003.
-He began as a phone volunteer and progressed to project work with Tony Trimingham.
-Theo was a member of the board from 2003-2005.
-From 2005, Theo has been on contract as a part time employee of FDS.
-He is the Project Manager for FDS’ flagship and award winning program- Stepping Stones to Success.
+Theo has worked with Family Drug Support since 2003.
+He started as a phone volunteer and progressed to project work with Tony Trimingham and was also a board member from 2003-2005.
+From 2005 to present, Theo is the Manager of FDS’ flagship support program Stepping Stones.
+As well as managing and delivering the course, he also provides training and supervision for Stepping Stones leaders.

 Julie Clark is the Project Officer for 'Bridging the Divide' services in NSW responsible for North Sydney, Central Coast, Hunter New England and Outer West.

 Julie is a citizen of the world and was born and brought up in Zambia, Africa for 20 years.
 Julie then lived and worked in the UK as a Drug and Alcohol Case Manager, Youth Worker, Stop Smoking Adviser, Yoga Teacher and Facilitator for Restorative Conferencing.
 In other words a woman of many hats!
 When Julie was 40 yrs she gained a BSc Hons in Social Sciences and later on a BA in the science of Youth Work and Communities.
 In her current role she is dedicated to working and sharing her valuable experience and skills with families.
 She genuinely believes 'we can walk the journey of success' together.

 Now permanently residing in Australia, Julie enjoys the sea, swimming, vegetarian cuisine and BBQs (some would say a contradiction in terms!), and spending time with her family who have been in Australia for 20 years.
 She especially loves walking in the Blue Mountains on frosty winter days!

 Julie Clark - Bridging the Divide Project Officer for New South Wales Read More